Serg-f/musicians-site/README.md

 ## Live Application

-Check out the live application here: [musicians-app.com](https://musicians-app.com) The full content may not load immediately.
+Check out the live application here: [musicians-app.com](https://musicians-app.com)

+The full content may not load immediately.
 Some services need a moment to wake up, so this is not a bug and is intentional to save resources.
-Please wait a few seconds.
+Please wait for a few seconds.

 [![CI/CD](https://github.com/Serg-f/musicians-site/actions/workflows/ci.yml/badge.svg)](https://github.com/Serg-f/musicians-site/actions/workflows/ci.yml)